charanraju-BANGLORE/Medical-DeepFake-Detection/README.md

 The dataset was preprocessed and split into training,testing and validation.

 A 3d-CNN was built for the purpose of training and testing.

+for the front end Streamlit was used.
+A user friendly interface was built.